2014 Pacific typhoon season: Tropical Storm Sinlaku (Queenie)

 On November 23, a cluster of thunderstorms was located near the equator.
 Late on November 24, a broad area of low-pressure develops well east of Mindanao, Philippines.
 On November 26, the area gradually developed convection near its center and PAGASA had upgraded it to Tropical Depression Queenie.
 Later the same day, both the JMA and the JTWC classified Queenie as a tropical depression, with the JTWC also designating it as 21W.
 On November 28, the JMA upgraded the system to a tropical storm, assigning the name Sinlaku, while the JTWC followed suit.
 Due to low vertical windshear, Sinlaku gathered strength while it was on the South China Sea.
 The next day, convective activity increased near the storm's center.
 At the same time, the JMA upgraded Sinlaku to a severe tropical storm, however according to its best track, the JMA peaked its intensity as a strong tropical storm.
 Later that day, Sinlaku made landfall over Vietnam as it started to weaken.
 Both agencies downgraded the system to a tropical depression early on November 30 and made their final advisories later that day.

 As a tropical depression, Sinlaku lashed the Visayas, killed 4 people and the infrastructural damage were at Php2.66 million (US$60,000).
-Damage in Vietnam were standing at VND 90 billion (US$4.2 million).
+Damage in Vietnam was standing at VND 90 billion (US$4.2 million).